 Democratic Republic of Congo

-Between 2017 and 2019, the complex humanitarian situation in the Democratic Republic of Congo was made worse by waves of unrest.
-During that period, it is estimated that 5 million people became internally displaced, and over 918,000 people fled to neighbouring countries including Angola, Rwanda, Tanzania and Zambia.
+Between 2017 and 2019, the complex humanitarian situation in the Democratic Republic of Congo (DRC) was made worse by waves of unrest.
+That period caused more than 5 million people to become internally displaced, and over 962,000 people to flee to neighbouring countries including Angola, Rwanda, Tanzania and Zambia.

 The ongoing conflict in the DRC has been full of atrocities and human rights violations such as physical mutilation, sexual violence and detention in inhumane conditions.
 It is reported that people who have managed to return home have found their communities in ruins.

-Although thousands have fled the DRC, the country is also hosting over 500,000 refugees
+Although thousands have fled the DRC, the country is also hosting over 535,000 refugees and asylum-seekers

 Learn more about the DR Congo refugee crisis and what World Vision is doing.

 The Sahel encompasses the semi-arid region of Africa separating the Sahara to the north and tropical savannas to the south.
 The crisis in the region is concentrated in the central Sahel, which includes Mali, Niger and Burkina Faso.
 Armed conflict, food insecurity and climate-related challenges, coupled with the devastating consequences of the COVID-19 pandemic, have created a severe humanitarian crisis.
 It’s led many to leave their homes to survive.
-Currently, an estimated 13.4 million people
+Currently, an estimated 29 million Sahelians need assistance and protection.

 Ibrahim Moussa cuts a thorn bush in Chadakori refugee settlement in Niger.
 He fled his village with his family due to escalating violence.
 Photo: Ibrahim Mohamed Samna, Joelma Pereira